Thousands of restaurants are hit with lawsuits ranging from $50,000 to several million dollars annually.

 Inland marine exposures:

-- Do you have paintings, artwork and statues on loan showcasing local artists?
+- Do you have paintings, artwork, and statues that showcase local artists on loan?

-- Keep copies of records of all book keeping and computer files off site
+- Keep copies of all bookkeeping records and computer files off site

 Premises liability exposures:

 - Beware of slips resulting from spilled food and drink.
-Have them cleaned immediately.
+Have spills cleaned immediately.

 - List all food ingredients so customers with allergies can make informed decisions.